narrative-environments/CourseCompendium/Decolonisation-and-Decoloniality.md

 **References**

 ISLAA (2021).
 Decoloniality and the Politics of History, Columbia University, April 29–May 28, 2021 [Online event].
 Institute for Studies on Latin American Art (ISLAA).
 Available at https://www.islaa.org/decoloniality-2021 [Accessed 22 April 2021]

+Reiter, B. (ed.)
+(2018) _Constructing the pluriverse: the geopolitics of knowledge_.
+Durham, NC: Duke University Press.